SaumitraTandon/Hierarchical-Clustering/README.md

 # Hierarchical Clustering in Python and R

-This project provides a comprehensive guide to implementing Hierarchical Clustering using Python.
-Hierarchical Clustering is a powerful unsupervised learning technique that organizes data into a tree-like structure, revealing natural groupings within the dataset.
+This project provides a comprehensive guide to implementing Hierarchical Clustering using Python & R. Hierarchical Clustering is a powerful unsupervised learning technique that organizes data into a tree-like structure, revealing natural groupings within the dataset.
 This notebook walks through the entire process, from data preprocessing to the visualization of clusters using dendrograms.

 ## Table of Contents